fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What was the reason your team decided to use React over vanilla JavaScript?

 > Is pixel perfect a thing anymore?

 > Is it ok to only focus on backend development?